Freight Shipping from Houston to New Orleans

 How much does it cost to ship freight from Houston to New Orleans?

-Full truckload (FTL) rates from Houston, TX to New Orleans, LA currently range from $888-$1,094 for a standard dry van load over the 413-mile route.
+Full truckload (FTL) rates from Houston, TX to New Orleans, LA currently range $888-$1,094 (roughly $2.17-$2.65 per mile over 413 miles).
 LTL shipments typically cost $427-$751 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to New Orleans?

-Standard FTL transit from Houston to New Orleans is approximately 8 hrs by truck over 413 miles.
+Standard FTL transit from Houston to New Orleans is approximately 8 hrs by truck over 413 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Houston to New Orleans freight?